 ER-3: Sustainability in New Student Orientation

-To see some of the programming, curricular and co-curricular initiatives at Maryville College focusing around sustainability in new student orientation, please visit maryvillecollege.edu/students/mtn-challenge.
+To see some of the programming, curricular and co-curricular initiatives at Maryville College focusing around sustainability in new student orientation, please visit maryvillecollege.edu/campus-life/mtn-challenge.

 Tier 2-1: Student Group

 Maryville College's Environmental Action Team (EAT) has been the name of the school's student environmental groups since approximately 2003.
 Previously called the MC Environmental Club, EAT provides assistance with Earth Week programming, provides transportation to Narrow Ridge Earth Literacy center for retreats, and has done cleanup/outreach assistance for Little River Watershed Association, and in the MC Woods.
 This link shows a recent adopt-a-highway project of EAT, one of two roads EAT has adopted near campus in recent years: blounttoday.com

 We currently have organic garden plots located at Crawford House and Mountain Challenge on the MC Campus.
 Students, faculty and staff are invited to selected and maintain plots and following the guidelines set form by the Mountain Challenge staff.
 The gardens are watered by rain barrels and organic seed, plants and pest maintenance plans are used.
 Students that work at Mountain Challenge have recently participated in the gardens with the plantings and maintaining of new blueberries bushes.
 The food that is harvested from the gardens has been prepared and served Campus Sustainability Day for the MC public.
 See the Mountain Challenge website for more information: mtnchallenge.com